-Looking For a New Lexus RX 450h in your area?
+Looking for a Used RX 450h in your area?

 With its comfortable ride, well-equipped interior and good fuel economy numbers, thanks to its smooth, capable hybrid powerplant, the 2012 Lexus 450h continues to hold onto its position as one of the world's top upscale hybrid crossover SUVs.The Bad